By Steve & Tamami Laser

 The current Aygo (x-trend model shown above) features an iconic “X” front design, a 3-cylinder, 998cc, DOHC Dual VVT-i engine, x-shift automated manual transmission, Toyota Safety Sense features, and available Display Audio with Apple CarPlay® and Android Auto™ smartphone integration.

 Aygo is the result of a joint-venture with PSA, with cars developed for Europe and produced at the TPCA (Toyota Peugeot Citroën Automobile) plant in Kolin, Czech Republic.
 Toyota Motor Europe took full ownership of the plant this year, and renamed it Toyota Motor Manufacturing Czech Republic (TMMCZ].

 Toyota says the Kolin plant has been producing the A-segment models Toyota Aygo, Peugeot 108 and Citroën C1 since 2005 and will continue to do so for both companies.
 Meanwhile it invested in capacity expansion and modernization for the plant.
 Toyota’s New Global Architecture (TNGA) is expected to be introduced in the second half of 2021, allowing the plant to build the new Toyota Yaris, including hybrid technology.

 For more information on the current Aygo visit Toyota Europe

 Note: Aygo X prologue is a concept car and is not for sale.
 Features and specifications for regular European production Aygo models are subject to change without notice.

-News sources, photos and video courtesy of Toyota Motor Europe NV/SA and Toyota (GB) PLC
+News sources and photos courtesy of Toyota Motor Europe NV/SA and Toyota (GB) PLC

 Story (intro and commentary) © 2021 CarNichiWa.com